- Dining Services

 The STEM Living-Learning Community provides students who are interested in careers in the biological sciences an opportunity to gain knowledge and exposure to fields of study and research areas.
 As a student in this community, you will have the opportunity to interact with faculty and staff members who will help you succeed at ETSU and become connected to supports within your major and across campus.
 The focus of our community is on both academic and social support for students living together.

 The STEM Living-Learning Community is a partnership of the Department of Biological Sciences and the Department of Housing and Residence Life.
 This community is housed in Governors Hall, and is open only to incoming freshmen students.

 - Students must be declared majors or minors, or have a focus area in the biological sciences.

 - Students must complete the Living-Learning Community application (either completed as part of the application for Housing, or by logging in here) and be selected to the community.

 - Individuals must commit to the Community Standards for the Living-Learning Community, which includes a commitment to participate in regular programming and events.
-It also means committing to residing in an assigned space in the Biological Sciences Living-Learning Community in Governors Hall.
+It also means committing to residing in an assigned space in the STEM Living-Learning Community in Governors Hall.

 - Enroll in designated sections of ETSU 1020: Foundations of Student Success, and Biology 1110: Biology for Science Majors I (lecture and lab) for fall semester.

-To stay in the Biological Sciences Living-Learning Community, students must:
+To stay in the STEM Living-Learning Community, students must:

 - Demonstrate commitment to the Living-Learning Community by participating fully in programs and activities throughout the semester.